samer-alhalabi/Explore-your-LinkedIn-Network/README.md

 Under Want something in particular?
 Select the data files you're most interested in.

-I checked Connections > then Request archive
+I checked Connections > then Request archive.
+LinkedIn will email you the data.

 ![image](images/get_data.jpg)